monsterdev914/WordPressPluginWhasAppValidation/README.md

 - **Account Management**: Add, edit, and manage multiple API accounts
 - **Legacy Migration**: Migrate from old settings to new database system
 - **Global Settings**: Default dashboard URLs and configuration options
+- **Database Updates**: Automatic database schema updates with manual trigger

 ## Installation

-1. Upload the plugin files to `/wp-content/plugins/ContactFormWithWhatsAppValidation/`
+1. Upload the plugin files to `/wp-content/plugins/WordPressPluginWhasAppValidation/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure your Wassenger API accounts in the settings page
 4. Create your first form using the Form Builder